Plastic Pitch Pro | Buy (Reverb.com)

 - Modulate keys with a MIDI controller while playing.

-- Tune with MIDI Pitch Bend messages or with MIDI Tuning Standard messages.
+- Tune with MIDI Pitch Bend messages, MIDI Tuning Standard messages, and MIDI Polyphonic Expression (MPE) messages.

 - Configurable to tune any sounding notes immediately or tune on the next played note.